ForestAdmin/agent-nodejs/docs/under-the-hood/queries/README.md

 More detail about those methods can be found in the [API Reference](https://forestadmin.github.io/agent-nodejs/interfaces/_forestadmin_datasource_toolkit.Collection.html).

-All parameters are explained in depth in the following pages:
+All parameters are explained in depth on the following pages:

 - [Fields and projections](./fields-projections.md)
 - [Filters](./filters.md)